 Launched in international world premiere in 2009 at Sarajevo, awarded at Transilvania International Film Festival 2010, today comes on the Romanian screens a masterpiece.
-Wednesaday I’ve been at the press release organized by Tabu.
-Congratulations to Cristina Bazavan [ro, blog] for the great PR work she’s doing – Tabu Oscar Party [ro, html] and also this special meeting between the bloggers and the crew.
-She didn’t knew it, but wednesday I was celebrating my birthday [en, blog] .
+Wednesday I’ve been at the press release organized by Tabu.
+Congratulations to Cristina Bazavan for the great PR work she’s doing – Tabu Oscar Party [ro, html] and also this special meeting between the bloggers and the crew.
+She didn’t know it, but Wednesday I was celebrating my birthday.
 Excellent gift.
-Perfect way to end such a day.
+A perfect way to end such a day.

-I will briefly make a refference on the film itself and then I will write about what I liked the most, from a personal development & psychological perspective.
-This article is also the fourth in of a series of articles entitled “The Art of Respecting Others” [en, blog] on Analytic Vision, which is intended to make you take a deep look on personality, time and communication.
+I will briefly make a reference on the film itself and then I will write about what I liked the most, from a personal development & psychological perspective.
+This article is also the fourth in a series of articles entitled “The Art of Respecting Others” [en, blog] on Analytic Vision, which is intended to make you take a deep look at personality, time, and communication.

 As Mihnea wrote [ro, html], the movie doesn’t reach its potential climax.
 The end is predictable and happy, defusing some of the tension built by the screenwriters.
 As a matter of fact, Razvan Radulescu and Melissa de Raaf said they considered the ending to be dramatic enough.
 I am wondering what if Michael Haneke [en, wiki] would have directed this script… Besides that, it’s simply brilliant.
 It is the best Romanian tragicomedy since Lucian Pintilie’s Terminus Paradis [en, html].

-Also, it brings up front that kind of specific Romanian genius… of transforming something which in essence does not hold value, into a piece of art.
+Also, it brings upfront that kind of specific Romanian genius… of transforming something which in essence does not hold value, into a piece of art.
 I quoted Marcel Iureş in the “Website Story” Chronicle [en, blog].
-The lenghts of Romanian films cannot be excused by the pretext: “We’re trying to make it more realistic”, or financed by the contested CNC [ro, html].
+The lengths of Romanian films cannot be excused by the pretext: “We’re trying to make it more realistic”, or financed by the contested CNC.
 Cinema is an art, the cinematography is a language, the footage is expensive and nobody really gets a dime back from a Romanian film.
-That’s why it’s so rare that films like Corneliu Porumboiu’s A fost sau n-a fost [en, html] or even better Poliţist, adjectiv [ro, html] find their way into transphorming a disadvantage into a stylistic landmark of cinematographic expression for a masterpiece.
+That’s why it’s so rare that films like Corneliu Porumboiu’s A fost sau n-a fost [en, html] or even better Poliţist, adjectiv find their way into transforming a disadvantage into a stylistic landmark of cinematographic expression for a masterpiece.
 It is also the fortunate case for “Felicia, first of all” [en, html].

-“Felicia, first of all” is a film in details.
+“Felicia, first of all” is a film in fine detail.
 Small details which matter, patiently painting the framework of the characters.
-The story is centered on very well defined characters, it’s actually a brilliant example of almost unknown actors bringing force to a well-written screenplay with strong characters.
+The story is centered on very well-defined characters, it’s actually a brilliant example of almost unknown actors bringing force to a well-written screenplay with strong characters.
 It is even better, for though it is a movie with a lot of words in it, every line holds cinematic relevance.
 There is nothing to cut out.
 Everything is in its place.
-It holds to the essence of the deepest Romanian expression of time perception, better than any other of the hundreds of Romanian movie I have ever seen.
-Actually, I would even recommend it for studying Romanians’ perception on time [ro, blog].
+It holds to the essence of the deepest Romanian expression of time perception, better than any other of the hundreds of Romanian movies I have ever seen.
+Actually, I would even recommend it for studying Romanians’ perception of time [ro, blog].

 It is a movie about how Romanians waste time.
-It is even below that mundane, insipid, small-level thinking Mircea Eliade was criticising in his essay “Many Forms of Dissipating Time” [ro, pdf] from the ’30s lectures.
-This is the perfect story of how to waste 8 hours in a day, as opposed to gaining them [en, blog].
-As many other things, like government, it is an ideal recommendation like: “if you want to have success, just look at the Romanians and do exactly the opposite”.
+It is even below that mundane, insipid, small-level thinking Mircea Eliade was criticizing in his essay “Many Forms of Dissipating Time”/”Mai multe feluri de a pierde timpul” from the ’30s lectures.
+This is the perfect story of how to waste 8 hours a day, as opposed to gaining them [en, blog].
+Like many other things, like government, it is an ideal recommendation like: “if you want to have success, just look at the Romanians and do exactly the opposite”.